 It might be easy for a lot of us to forget about a recall after months have passed.
 Still, we’re not the ones who have suffered serious complications or endured constant pain and the burden of additional hip surgery to correct a problem that shouldn’t have existed in the first place.

-DePuy Orthopaedics, Inc., a Johnson & Johnson company, launched a recall for ASR XL Acetabular Systems and DePuy ASR Hip Resurfacing Systems in 2010, but some patients are likely to still be paying the physical and emotional, not to mention financial, toll.
+DePuy Orthopaedics, Inc., a Johnson & Johnson’s company, launched a recall for ASR XL Acetabular Systems and DePuy ASR Hip Resurfacing Systems in 2010.
+However, some patients are likely to pay the physical and emotional still, not to mention financial, toll.

 According to a CNNMoney article, DePuy stated back in 2010 that it planned on covering “reasonable and customary costs” of monitoring and treatment for services relating to recalled hip implants for failure and complications, including revision surgeries.
 With that being said, patients still don’t have a solid guarantee that they will be fully compensated for what they have had to pay for and endure.

 Many patients who have had a DePuy hip replacement system implanted have experienced severe pain, difficulty walking, instability, swelling of the joint, loosening of the metal implant, and metal poisoning.
 Revision surgery is necessary for some of these patients to correct the problem.